In his blog, UKCP psychotherapist Paul Salvage outlines how he works with clients experiencing suicidal thoughts.

 Although we do have choices, so much of our lives are dictated by the currents that we are swept along by.
 Perhaps if we can remind ourselves of that, we can be more forgiving of ourselves and our pain.

-If you are someone you love is feeling low, please do seek support.
+If you or someone you love is feeling low, please do seek support.

 For immediate help with suicidal thoughts: